slukits/lines/README.md

 * an event-countdown which automatically terminates the event loop,
 * providing methods for firing user input events
-* providing the simulated terminal screen's content.
+* providing the simulated terminal screen's content and its styles.

 All methods posting (user) events are guaranteed to return after the event and potentially subsequently triggered events were processed